-A push notification profile is a way to let Engagement Cloud know how to communicate with your app via Apple's APNS and Google's FCM push systems, as well as how to authorise a user for push.
+A push notification profile is a way to let Dotdigital know how to communicate with your app through Apple's APNS and Google's FCM push systems, as well as how to authorise a user for push.

 You can have only one profile, which can be set up to send push notifications to both Android and iOS devices.

-Click in the text box under New profile and enter the name of your app
+Select the text box under Edit profile and enter the name of your app.

-In the Authentication section, make a note of the values for each field.
-You'll use these values to create a JSON Web Token (JWT) in your app and pass that token to our SDK to authorise the user for push
+In the Authentication section, the values are pre-populated for you.
+Make a note of the values for each field.
+You use these values to create a JSON Web Token (JWT) in your app and pass that token to our SDK to authorise the user for push.

-You now have configured your push notifications in Engagement Cloud
+You now have configured your push notifications in Dotdigital

 Our Android SDK uses Firebase Cloud Messaging (FCM) to send push notifications to your Android app users.
 Therefore, you need to give us some details about your Firebase project.

-- In the Firebase console, click the cog icon and go to Project settings
+- In the Firebase console, slect the cog icon and go to Project settings

-- In the General tab, copy your package name and paste it into the 'Name' field in Engagement Cloud
+- In the General tab, copy your package name and paste it into the Package name field in Dotdigital

 Don't see your package name?

-If you don't see your package name in the General tab, you need to click Add Firebase to your Android app.
+If you don't see your package name in the General tab, you need to select Add Firebase to your Android app.